evanfp582/P2P_Fileshare/README.md

 # Notes:
 Our P2P protocol is not tested on or designed to support images, videos, or any other format than basic text files (ex .txt, .py).
-You can add your own files if necessary, but they must be prefixed 0-3 and will replace one of the provided text files since this was designed to be small scale.
+You can add your own files if necessary, but they must be prefixed 0-3 and will need to replace one of the provided text files since this was designed to be small scale.
 The peers use SSL/TLS to communicate with one another, with the required cert and key files included here.
 While it should not be a problem, these authorizations were created on Windows, so there is a possibility that they do not work on other OSes.
 If this occurs, the message
 "Communication with peer failed." will be printed repeatedly to indicate the issue.
 The provided test files are also designed to run powershell terminals, so it is recommended to use Windows only.
 All tests and work shown here and in the report were done on Windows.
-Next, it is worth mentioning that there are no protections against running 2 or more peers on the same port range.
+Next, it is worth mentioning that there are no built-in protections against running 2 or more peers on the same port range.
 While this is designed to be tested on a single host, it is meant to emulate a system of remote peers and trackers with minimal coordination.
 Therefore, submitting overlapping local port ranges or port ranges dedicated to other protocols will result in errors when the sockets attempt to bind on them.
 Finally, this system can support multiple devices with minimal effort, as each peer ends its local IP to the tracker.
 The only change needed